-- 1. Bill Franks Taming, The Big Data Tidal Wave, 1/e, Wiley, 2012. - 2.
-Frank J. Ohlhorst, Big Data Analytics, 1/e, Wiley, 2012
+- 1. Bill Franks Taming, The Big data Tidal Wave, 1/e, Wiley, 2012. - 2.
+Frank J. Ohlhorst, Big data Analytics, 1/e, Wiley, 2012

-- Understand the big data concepts for real world data Analysis (L1). - Develop Map Reduce concepts (L2). - Apply Pig Latin is used for programming in Hadoop.
-(L3). - Illustrate Hadoop API for Map reduce framework (L4). - Develop basic programs of map reduce framework particularly driver code, mapper code, reducer code (L5)
+- Understand the big data concepts for real world data analysis (L1). - Develop Map Reduce concepts (L2). - Learn how Pig Latin is used for programming in Hadoop.
+(L3). - Illustrate Hadoop API for Map reduce framework (L4). - Develop basic programs of map reduce framework particularly driver code, mapper code, reducer code (L5).

-PO1 PO1 PO1 PSO PSO PSO PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 0 1 2 1 2 3 C01 Understand the big data concepts for real world data Analysis (L1) 2 3 - - 1 - - - - - - 2 2 2 CO2 Develop Map Reduce concepts 2 3 3 3 2 - - - - - - 1 2 2 2 CO3 Apply Pig Latin is used for programming in Hadoop.
+PO1 PO1 PO1 PSO PSO PSO PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 0 1 2 1 2 3 C01 Understand the big data concepts for real world data analysis (L1) 3 1 2 2 2 CO2 Develop Map Reduce concepts 2 3 3 3 2 - - - - - - 1 2 2 2 CO3 Apply Pig Latin is used for programming in Hadoop.
 (L3).
-2 2 3 3 2 - - - - - - 1 2 2 3 CO4 Illustrate Hadoop API for Map reduce framework (L4).
-2 2 3 3 2 - - - - - - 1 2 2 3 Develop basic programs of map reduce framework particularly driver code, mapper code, reducer CO5 code (L5) 2 2 3 2 2 - - - - - - 1 2 2 2
+2 2 3 3 2 - - - - - - 1 2 2 3 CO4 Illustrate Hadoop API for Map reduce framework 2 2 3 3 2 - - - - - - 1 2 2 3 Develop basic programs of map reduce framework particularly driver code, mapper code, reducer CO5 code (L5) 2 2 3 2 2 - - - - - - 1 2 2 2

-Lab experiments for Bigdata
+Lab experiments for Big data

 1 Installation of Hadoop Cluster -

 a.
-St and Alone Mode, b.
+Stand Alone Mode, b.
 Pseudo Distributed Mode, c.
 Fully Distributed Mode

-2 perform file management task in Hadoop.
+2 Perform file management task in Hadoop.

-a. creating directory
+a.
+Creating directory

 b.
 List the contents of a directory

 c.
 Upload and download a file

 d.
 See contents of a file

-e.
-Copy a file from source to destination
+e. copy a file from source to destination

 f.
 Move file from source to destination.

 3 Map reduce programming

 a.
 Wordcount program using Java

 b.
-Wordcount program using Python
+Wordcount program using python

-4 Databases, Tables, Views, Functions and Indexes
+4 data bases, Tables, Views, Functions and Indexes

-5 Write a program to perform matrix multiplication in hadoop with a matrix size of nxn where $n > 1000$.
+5 write a program to perform matrix multiplication in hadoop with a matrix size of nxn

-7
+where n >1000.

 7 given the following table schema

 Employee_table {ID: INT, Name: Varchar (10), Age: INT, Salary: INT}

 Loan_table {LoanID:INT, ID: INT, Loan_applied: Boolean, Loan_amt: INT)

 a.
-Create a database and the following tables in Hive.
+Create a data base and the following tables in Hive.

 b.
 Insert records into the table

 c. write an SQL to retrieve the employee details who have applied for a loan.

-8 Write a query to create a table which stores the employee records working in the same
+8 write a query to create a table which stores the employee records working in the same

-department together in the same sub-directory in HDFS. the schema for the table is given
+department together in the same sub-directory in HDFS.
+The schema for the table is given

-below: Emp_table: {id, name, dept, yoj}
+below:Emp_table: {id, name, dept, yoj}

 9 given

-+++++
++ +++

 ID NAME AGE ADDRESS SALARY

-++++++
+++++++++

-++
++++++++

 OID DATE CUSTOMER_ID AMOUNT

 Create the following table in hive and insert transaction records into it.

 write an SQL query to find the customer details who have made an order?

 10 Understanding Spark

-19ECS444: ADVANCES IN INTERNET OF THINGS
+19ECS445: ADVANCES IN INTERNET OF THINGS

-This course focus on the providing an overview of IOT, benefits of using it, how to built a product on different frameworks, platforms and various technologies used in IOT. this course give an in-depth Analysis of architecture of IoT, design patterns to be applied for various deployment components, use of Artificial Intelligence, Data science and machine learning algorithms in IOT and how to secure the IOT components over the network.
+This course focus on the providing an overview of IOT, benefits of using it, how to built a product on different frameworks, plat forms and various technologies used in IOT. this course give an in-depth analysis of architecture of IoT, design patterns to be applied for various deployment components, use of Artificial Intelligence, data science and machine Learning algorithms in IOT and how to secure the IOT components over the network.

-- 1. Understand the framework, applications, future of IoT and various technologies used in developing IoT - 2.
-Applying IoT Solutions to various deployments using design patterns. - 3.
-Selecting the IoT Architecture based on the application and use of cloud in IoT - 4. expose the students to apply Artificial Intelligence, Data Science and Machine learningconcepts on IoT data. - 5.
+- 1. Understand the framework, applications, future of IoT and various technologies used in developing IoT - 2. apply ing IoT Solutions to various deployments using design patterns. - 3.
+Selecting the IoT Architecture based on the application and use of cloud in IoT - 4.
+Expose the students to apply Artificial Intelligence, data Science and Machine Learning concepts on IoT data. - 5.
 Understand the attacks and security measures to be taken when using IoT over network.
-MODULE 1: 6 0